James Harden Is One NBA Championship Away From Being the Face of the NBA

 James Harden had a fantastic scoring streak last season that included 32 straight games of at least 30 points.
 Harden during the streak averaged 41.1 PPG.
 The only other player to ever have 25 or more consecutive 30-point games include Wilt Chamberlain.

-However, James Harden remains one of the most overlooked players in NBA history.
+However, Harden remains one of the most overlooked players in NBA history.

-James Harden did not underperform in the playoffs, he just ran into the splash brothers, again.
-Plus, Kevin Durant played the first three-quarters of game 5.
-So, the Warriors only played one game without Kevin Durant in the Western Conference semifinals.
+Harden did not underperform in the playoffs, he just ran into the splash brothers, again.
+Kevin Durant played the first three-quarters of game 5 of the 2019 Western Conference Semifinals.
+So, the Warriors only played one game without Durant in the Western Conference semifinals.

 If Harden and the Rockets had advanced to the Western Conference Finals in the 2019 NBA playoffs, more people would have been inclined to name him the NBA.
-Moreover, like Giannis and Paul George, none of the top 3 candidates for MVP were able to make it into the conference finals of either conference.
-This sheds light on the validity of the MVP award in assessing how well a player can perform in the playoffs.
-Or it just means that basketball is a team sport.
-Either way, the Bucks, Rockets, and OKC made huge changes this offseason.
-OKC shipped out Russell Westbrook and Paul George and started towards nearly a half-decade rebuilt for the "Sooner' NBA franchise.
-The Bucks offered massive contract extensions to Middleton and shipped out two players from their bench.
-And Houston, is giving Harden one last shot by pairing him Westbrook.
+The Oklahoma City Thunder traded Russell Westbrook and Paul George and started over with nearly a half-decade to help rebuild the "Sooner' NBA franchise.
+This season the Milwaukee Bucks offered massive contract extensions to Khris Middleton and traded two players from their bench.
+Ultimately, Houston is giving Harden one last shot by pairing him Westbrook.

-Last time I checked, Kevin Durant could not peat the 73 Win Warriors lead by the splash brothers.
+Last time I checked, Durant had trouble defeating the Warriors lead by the splash brothers.
 However, he never gets knocked for this because winning championships cures-all doubts about a player in the NBA.
 Until Harden wins a title, people will doubt his greatness.
 It just feels like James Harden is one playoff run and championship run away from being the face of the NBA and from being an All-time great.

 What James Harden has been doing in the regular season the past three seasons was jordanesque.
 However, his play did not sustain in the playoffs.